santiagon610/terraform-aws-static-website-cloudfront-acm/README.md

 - `deployer_creds`: When this and `deployer_iam_user` are set to `true`, Outputs the `access_key` and `secret_key` of the created IAM user.
   - Note: If `deployer_iam_user` is set to false, this will render as `undefined`
+- `distribution_id`: Shows the ID of the created CloudFront distribution.
+Helpful with automation for invalidating cache.

 ## Authors